apd10/RG-Fall-23/README.md

 | Aditya Desai | Moments, deviations, chernoff/Hoeffding | All | 08/28/2023 | Yes |

 # Announcements
+## Location Confirmed!
+DH1049 : 30th August
+We have confirmed booking for DH1049 every monday (except Oct 16 where we will book a library room)

 ## Presentation by Aditya Desai : 26th August
 I will aim to cover parts of chapter 3 and chapter 4 from http://lib.ysu.am/open_books/413311.pdf